Floorp-Projects/Floorp/toolkit/components/telemetry/docs/start/report-gecko-telemetry-in-glean.rst

 At this time, the procedure for testing that metrics are correctly exfiltrated from GeckoView to Glean SDK-enabled products is a bit involved.

 1. After adding your metric as described in the previous section, substitute the locally built GeckoView in your local copy of `Android Components <https://github.com/mozilla-mobile/android-components/>`__ as described in the `GeckoView docs <https://mozilla.github.io/geckoview/contributor/geckoview-quick-start#dependency-substiting-your-local-geckoview-into-a-mozilla-project>`__.
-2. Build Android Components and publish to a local Maven repository as `documented here <https://mozac.org/contributing/testing-components-inside-app>`__.
+2. In Android Components, follow the `instructions to enable upload <https://github.com/mozilla-mobile/android-components/tree/master/samples/browser#glean-sdk-support>`__ in the `samples-browser` application.
-3. Use the local version of Android Components in your local Mozilla application (e.g. Fenix) as `documented here <https://mozac.org/contributing/testing-components-inside-app>`__.
+3. Build Android Components and the `samples-browser` application.
 4. Use the Glean SDK `debugging features <https://mozilla.github.io/glean/book/user/debugging.html>`__ to either dump the `metrics` ping or send it to the `Glean Debug View <https://docs.telemetry.mozilla.org/concepts/glean/debug_ping_view.html>`__.

 .. note::